Masters Tournament: 1980s–2000s

 Non-Americans collected 11 victories in 20 years in the 1980s and 1990s, by far the strongest run they have had in any of the three majors played in the United States since the early days of the U.S. Open.
-The first European to win the Masters was Seve Ballesteros in 1980.
+The first European to win the Masters was Seve Ballesteros in 1980; badges at that point were $48.
 Nicklaus became the oldest player to win the Masters in 1986 when he won for the sixth time at age 46.

 During this period, no golfer suffered more disappointment at the Masters than Greg Norman.
 In his first appearance at Augusta in 1981, he led during the second nine but ended up finishing fourth.
 In 1986, after birdieing holes 14 through 17 to tie Nicklaus for the lead, he badly pushed his 4-iron approach on 18 into the patrons surrounding the green and missed his par putt for a closing bogey.
 In 1987, Norman lost a sudden-death playoff when Larry Mize holed out a remarkable 45-yard pitch shot to birdie the second playoff hole.
 Mize thus became the first Augusta native to win the Masters.
 In 1996, Norman tied the course record with an opening-round 63 and had a six-stroke lead over Nick Faldo entering the final round.
 However, he stumbled to a closing 78 while Faldo, his playing partner that day, carded a 67 to win by five shots for his third Masters championship.
 Norman also led the 1999 Masters on the second nine of the final round, only to falter again and finish third behind winner José María Olazábal, who won his second green jacket.
 Norman finished in the top five at the Masters eight times, but never won.

+In 1993, the price of a four-day badge was raised to $100.